 Nyang Nyang Beach Entrance Fee

 The beach is still natural with fewer incoming tourists.
-And there is no entrance fee charged for visitors.
-However, prepare small notes of Rp5.000 for the parking fee.
+Prepare cash for donation to keep the beach clean and small notes of Rp5.000 for the parking fee.

 |Nyang Nyang Beach Entrance Fee|